Terraform test improvements in 1.10 for everyday modules

 There are a few unknowns:

-- How to manage dependencies between collections and Ansible.
+How to manage dependencies between collections and Ansible.
 For example, what collections work on which Ansible version.

-- The documentation of Ansible is very important, but how to keep the same central point of documentation while spreading all these collections.
+The documentation of Ansible is very important, but how to keep the same central point of documentation while spreading all these collections.

-file module is included in more than 1 collection, which one takes precedence?
+How to deal with colliding module names?
+Imaging the file module is included in more than 1 collection, which one takes precedence?

 Anyway, the big take-away: Start to learn to develop or use Ansible Collections, it’s going to be important.